jalik/meteor-jalik-ufs/README.md

 UploadFS is a Meteor package that aims to make file uploading easy, fast and configurable.
 An important feature is the ability to **start, stop or even abort a transfer** when you want.
-It currently only supports file system storage but it is possible to extend possibilities by creating new Stores yourself.

 ## Testing